GOP Senators Defend Jeff Sessions As Trump Continues Publicly Humiliating Him

 In now attacking Sessions for failing to investigate Clinton, Trump is contradicting his own previous position.

-Not long after the election, Trump said he was “no longer interested in pursuing Mrs. Clinton” in an effort to “heal the wounds of a divisive campaign.”
+Not long after the election, The New York Times reported that Trump was “no longer interested in pursuing Mrs. Clinton” in an effort to “heal the wounds of a divisive campaign.”

-“I don’t want to hurt the Clintons, I really don’t,” Trump said during the November interview with The New York Times.
+“I don’t want to hurt the Clintons, I really don’t,” Trump said during the November interview with the Times.
 “She went through a lot and suffered greatly in many different ways, and I am not looking to hurt them at all.
 The campaign was vicious.”

 Amid the repeated jabs at Sessions, several media reports this week also indicated that the president has discussed with aides the possibility of replacing his attorney general.

-Note: UPDATE: July 26 ― Sen. Marco Rubio (R-Fla.) on Wednesday added his voice to the chorus defending Sessions, calling him “honest & transparent” and praising his “fairness & kindness.”